 - At any time, the Committee may request, and the Chief of Police/Director shall provide, an interim report on the progress of an investigation/review of a grievance submitted to her or him.
 The report may be oral and/or in writing.

 - Upon completion of the investigation or review, the Chief of Police/Director shall report to the Committee.
 The report shall include a summary of: the steps followed; the findings and conclusion, of any actions taken, and an explanation for any unreasonable delays.
 The report may be oral and/or in writing.
-The Committee may accept the report as final, or it may ask the Police Chief/Director to investigate further and submit another report, or it may choose to conduct additional investigation on its own.
+The Committee may accept the report as final, or it may ask the Police Chief/Director to investigate further and submit another report.

 Upon completion of the investigation of a grievance, the Committee may: